angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 1. In the `package.json` file adjust `test` script to `ng test --watch false`
-2. Try the setup by running `npm t` and see the tests pass
+2. Try the setup by running `pnpm test` and see the tests pass
 3. In the `package.json` file add new `test:watch` script with `ng test` command
-4. Try the setup by running `npm run test:watch` and see the tests running in watch mode, try using `h` key and subfilter watched tests using `t` and providing a test name pattern, eg `title`
+4. Try the setup by running `pnpm run test:watch` and see the tests running in watch mode, try using `h` key and subfilter watched tests using `t` and providing a test name pattern, eg `title`
 5. Try breaking a test by changing `toEqual('Hello, product-app');` in the `app.component.spec.ts` to something else and see the test fail
-6. Try running `npm t -- --ui` and accept installing of the `@vitest/ui` package, and once done, re-run the command, it should open the Vitest UI in the browser (in WSL2 it might not work out of the box, yuu might need to open WSL2 based Chrome and paste the URL)
+6. Try running `pnpm test --ui` and accept installing of the `@vitest/ui` package, and once done, re-run the command, it should open the Vitest UI in the browser (in WSL2 it might not work out of the box, yuu might need to open WSL2 based Chrome and paste the URL)

 ### (optional) TODO 7 - e2e testing
 1. Set up E2E (end-to-end) tests using `ng e2e` and choosing the `playwrigth` option, then accept installing Playwright browsers.
-2. **TROUBLESHOOTING**: if the installation fails, try running `npx playwright install-deps`
+2. **TROUBLESHOOTING**: if the installation fails, try running `pnpm exec playwright install-deps`
 3. Once done, run `ng e2e --ui` to see the E2E tests running in the browser, they will fail
 4. Fix the test in `e2e/example.spec.ts` and re-run the E2E tests to see them pass